Services supporting schools and settings

 • SEND Inclusion Solutions - Telephone consultations for school leaders to discuss SEND and inclusion school provision.
 Held on Tuesday mornings with 30 minute consultations, which need to be booked in advance.

 • SEND and Inclusion Reviews - These consider the lived experience of children and young people with SEND, review and quality assure SEND provision, support strategic action planning and school development plans, and reinforce self-assessment with external validation.
-To book a review, see the 'How to book' area on our West Sussex Services for Schools page.
+To book a review, see the 'How to book' area on our West Sussex Services for Education page.

 Training and development for governors, school leaders, SENCOs and early career teachers.